JustSomeGuy001/auto-suspend/README.md

-# autosuspend
+# modnotes
-Oxwall software plugin.
-Automatically suspends users with more than X flags.
+Autosuspend plugin for Oxwall.
+Automatically suspends users whose profile has been flagged a certain number of times.